kilasuit/kilasuit/README.md

 - 📫 How to reach me: Twitter @ryanyates1990
 - 📫 How to reach me: Discord pwshdoodUK
 - 😄 Pronouns: He/Him/They/Them
-- ⚡ Fun fact 1: I blog and talk about #MentalHealth on a number of different mediums including over on https://mhasl.me
+- ⚡ Fun fact 1: I blog and talk about #MentalHealth on a number of different mediums including over on [Mental Health Affects Someone Like Me](https://mhasl.me)
 - ⚡ Fun fact 2: Former 7 time Microsoft MVP in Cloud & Datacenter Management.
+-  💷 Want to donate towards my work, you can either sponsor me here on GitHub or donate directly to me via [this link](https://monzo.me/ryanyates)

 ![GitHub followers](https://img.shields.io/github/followers/kilasuit?style=social)